usnistgov/labbench/README.md

 * Parts of the documentation are in need of updates, and others have not yet been written

 ## Installation
-1. Manual prerequisites:
+1. Ensure prerequisites are installed:
-    * python (supported versions are 3.8–3.11)
+    * python (3.9-3.12)
     * [`pip`](https://pypi.org/project/pip/) for package management
 2. Recommended module installation:
     * For python distributions based on anaconda: